Quasi-complete intersection homomorphisms: Quasi-complete intersection ideals

 \section{Quasi-complete intersection ideals}

-Let $(R,\fm,k)$ be a local ring; in detail: $R$ is a commutative noetherian ring with unique maximal ideal $\fm$, and $k=R/\fm$.
-In addition, let $I$ be an ideal of $R$ and set $S=R/I$.
-We discuss properties of $I$ that interpolate between being generated by an $R$-regular sequence and satisfying an isomorphism $\bigoplus_{i=0}^\infty\Ext iRSR\cong S$.
+Throughout this section $(R,\fm,k)$ denotes a local ring; in detail: $R$ is a commutative noetherian ring with unique maximal ideal $\fm$, and $k=R/\fm$.
+In addition, $I$ is an ideal of $R$ and we set $S=R/I$.
+We define quasi-complete intersection ideals, track their behavior under certain changes of rings, and provide examples.

 Let $\bd a$ be a finite generating set of $I$ and $E$ the Koszul complex on $\bd a$.
 The homology $\HH{*}E$ has $\HH 0E=S$ and a structure of graded-commutative $S$-algebra, inherited from the DG $R$-algebra $E$.
 Thus, there is a unique homomorphism